sdsc-ordes/open-pulse-quickstart/src/tentris-quickstart/README.md

+# QuickStart Tentris

+For open pulse project, you will manipulate graph data with Tentris.
+The example notebook will guide you on how to download and visualize the graph.
+Should you prefer scripts, one is also available to you.

+## Working on Renku with Jupyter Notebook

+This set-up provides jupyter notebook support if this is your preferred working method.

+Please see instructions in `2025-mini-hackathon.md` at the root of the repository for more instructions.

+## Working locally

 ### 🚀 Part 1: Create the Environment (In Your Terminal)

 First, install `uv`.
 Then, run **all** of the following commands in your system terminal (like Terminal, PowerShell, or bash) from the root folder of the `tentris-quickstart` project.